zodimo/TicTacToeWithBettingOnChain/docs/game-play/game4-cancel-inprogress-game.md.md

 ```

 ## TX3

 Whenever a player fails to response (timeout set on game initiation gameMaxIntervalInSeconds) the game can then be cancelled and the waiting player will be the winner.

-Anybody can cancel the game, the transaction fees will be paid by the wallet initiating the cancel request.
+Any wallet can initiate the cancel request for the locked value to be paid out.
+This wallet will also pay the fee.
 The winnder will be determined and the value locked will be paid to the winning player wallet.

 ```typescript
 // signature